buddypress/bp-rewrites/readme.txt

 If you notice one of your BuddyPress plugin or your theme are not behaving the way they should, please temporarly define the `WP_DEBUG` constant to `true` into the `wp-config.php` file of your website.
 You should see some warning notices confirming there's an issue.
 You can tell us about it using this plugin's support forum or best submitting an issue into the [GitHub repository](https://github.com/buddypress/bp-rewrites) of the plugin.

 When you deactivate the plugin, the `buddypress` post type’s items are switched back to regular pages and you get them back into the corresponding WordPress Administation edit screen.
 Post metas are still there in case you want to activate BP Rewrites back (this can happen when you’re testing another BuddyPress plugin).
 If you absolutely want to get rid of these post metas, you can delete the BuddyPress pages, create new ones and redo the page mapping from the BuddyPress Pages settings screen.

+= Benefits about using the WP Rewrite API =

+* All BuddyPress generated URLs are customizable.
+* BuddyPress is fully compatible with plain URL permalinks.
+* Parsing BuddyPress URLs is faster, more reliable, extensible, testable and fully compliant with WP best practices.

 = Join our community =